Onsager's Real Cavity model near solid interfaces: Conclusions

+This limitation becomes particularly relevant in hydrogen-bonding liquids such as water, where local solvent structuring and hydration-shell formation introduce molecular-scale correlations that are difficult to capture within a purely continuum dielectric description.
+Similarly, polar molecules may exhibit additional interaction channels associated with permanent dipoles and orientational effects beyond the purely dispersive contribution considered here.
+Nevertheless, the underlying Green-function framework is not restricted to dispersion interactions alone.
+As discussed in Ref.~\cite{FiedlerUnifiedWeakInteractions}, weak intermolecular interactions can be formulated within a unified Green-function description in complex electromagnetic environments.
+In the present geometry, reinserting the definition of the $C_3$ coefficient into the final expressions yields the corresponding approximate Green tensor, which may subsequently be employed in the static limit to analyse additional dipolar interaction channels within the same formalism.

-Addressing these limitations will require a more complete microscopic model of the cavity region, including finite-size and multipole corrections, dielectric environments that allow for sign reversals of the interaction, and a seamless coupling between dispersion and short-range chemical forces.
-Nevertheless, the present theory provides a consistent and quantitatively transparent baseline for understanding how local-field effects, molecular polarisability, and cavity geometry jointly shape Casimir--Polder interactions in liquids.
+Extensions of the present framework could incorporate finite-size and multipole corrections, dielectric environments that allow for sign reversals of the interaction, and a systematic coupling to microscopic models of the cavity region.
+Previous work has shown that local-field effects associated with finite-size molecules may give rise to repulsive contributions at larger separations~\cite{doi:10.1021/acs.jpca.7b10159}, suggesting that combining cavity geometry with more refined molecular response models may provide a route toward describing a broader class of dispersion interactions in complex environments.

+Overall, the present theory provides a consistent and analytically tractable framework for understanding how local-field effects, molecular response, and cavity geometry jointly shape Casimir--Polder interactions in liquids, and offers a complementary perspective to fully microscopic approaches.

+While the quantitative magnitude of the local-field corrections depends on the specific cavity construction, the overall physical picture obtained here is expected to be robust.
+In particular, the crossover between bulk-like screening and interface-modified open-cavity behaviour arises from the generic breaking of spherical symmetry near the surface, rather than from the precise geometry of the cavity opening.
+The present geometry was chosen as the simplest analytically tractable model that continuously interpolates between the closed-cavity and fully surface-exposed limits.